-Today Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More
+‘Today’ Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More

 — Jenna Bush Hager (@JennaBushHager) February 21, 2017

-Hoda shared with her Today Show family that she picked Haley’s name after the Halley’s Comet that appears in Earth’s night sky every 75 years.
+Hoda shared with her Today show family that she picked Haley’s name after the Halley’s Comet that appears in Earth’s night sky every 75 years.

 Hoda added, “It was one of those things.
 I just picture her sailing through the sky.”

-Hoda Kotb is known for mentioning her sister Hala’s nieces in personal stories during the Today Show.
+Hoda Kotb is known for mentioning her sister Hala’s nieces in personal stories during the Today show.
 One of Hala’s daughters is named Hannah.
-So along with her own name, Hoda is continuing the ‘H’ tradition in her new family.
+So along with her own name, Hoda is continuing the “H” tradition in her new family.

-Hoda continued in the name explanation, in an overwhelming sense of joy, mentioned that is exactly the reason why she chose Joy as Haley’s middle name.
+Hoda continued in the name explanation, and in an overwhelming sense of joy, she mentioned that is exactly the reason why she chose Joy as Haley’s middle name.

 “She brings us joy,” Hoda said ecstatically.
 “She’s got a beautiful way about her.”

 Hoda is thrilled to be a mom.
-She said the most surprising thing in her adoption process with Haley, was that she didn’t know that her heart could feel like this.
+She said the most surprising thing in her adoption process with Haley was that she didn’t know that her heart could feel like this.

 “With all the love I’ve had in my life,” Haley said, “I’ve never imagined that I could feel this kind of love.
 It’s like a warm hand on my heart.”

 [Featured Image by Neilson Barnard/Getty Images]